csev/sakai-scripts/README.md

         cd dev
         git clone https://github.com/csev/sakai-scripts

-* Read and follow the instructions in *profile.txt* to update your login files.
-Once you update your login files, close your terminal window and reopen a brand new window and type:

-        cd
-        cd dev/sakai-scripts
-        echo $JAVA_OPTS

-If you see the settings, you have edited the correct file, if not try another of the files.
-Keep repeating this process of editing the login file, opening a new terminal, and typing 'echo' until the above command shows the java settings.

 * Install MAMP if you have not already done so

 Continue working with the Common steps below.